Tutorial 2: Import the subject anatomy

 - Anterior commissure (AC), Posterior commissure (PC) and any interhemispheric point (IH).

-- Computing the MNI transformation would set these points automatically (see below).
+- Computing the MNI normalization sets these points automatically (see below), therefore setting them manually is not required.

 For instructions on finding these points, read the following page: CoordinateSystems.